daniellefortin2021/Password-Generator/README.md

 # Acknowledgements

-Major thanks to Robert Pleschke for helping me think through how to connect the arrays to the if statements when I got stuck on that part.
+Major thanks to Robert Peschke for helping me think through how to connect the arrays to the if statements when I got stuck on that part.